SanguShellz/VRtualJoy/README.md

 7. **Customize Settings**
    You can adjust settings and remap keys for each virtual controller type by editing `main_config.json`.

-**Note: This project contains and utilizies a portable version of python.**
+**Note: VRtualJoy was tested and works wtih Windows 11.
+This project contains and utilizies a portable version of python.
+No other requirements neccesary**